How to get the remaining number of items in the current iteration of the `for` loop (reverse index)?

-As a senior website operation expert, I am well aware that the template function of the content management system is the core of flexible and variable content display on the website.AnQiCMS (AnQi CMS) provides powerful content operation support for us with its efficient features of Go language and similar Django template syntax.forLooply get the remaining number of items in the current iteration, which is what we often call 'reverse index'.
+As a senior website operation expert, I know that the template function of the content management system is the core of realizing the flexible and varied content display of the website.AnQiCMS (AnQi CMS) leverages the efficient features of the Go language and the template syntax similar to Django, providing us with powerful content operation support.Today, let's delve into a practical skill that often arises in template development: how toforElegantly obtain the remaining number of items in the loop, which is what we often call 'reverse index'.

-Secure CMSforLooping trick: easily get the remaining number of items in the current iteration
+Security CMSforLoop technique: easily obtain the remaining number of items in the current iteration.

-When building web pages, we often need to iterate through data lists, such as article lists, product displays, navigation menus, etc. AnQiCMS's template engine provides an intuitive and feature-richforLoop tags, allowing us to easily render these lists.However, sometimes we not only need to know which item is currently being processed, but also need to understand how many items are left in the list to be traversed, in order to perform some special layout or logical judgment, such as applying a different style to the last item in the list, or adding a "View More" prompt at the end.
+When building a website page, we often need to traverse data lists, such as article lists, product displays, navigation menus, etc. AnQiCMS's template engine provides an intuitive and richly featuredforLoop tags, let us easily render these lists.However, sometimes we not only need to know which item is currently being displayed, but also need to understand how many items are left to be traversed in the list, so that we can perform some special layout or logical judgments, such as applying a different style to the last item in the list or adding a 'view more' prompt at the end.

-AnQiCMSforThe loop provides a very practical built-in variable calledforloop, which includes various information about the current loop state.
-Mainly relying onforloop.Revcounter.
+AnQiCMS'forThe loop provides a very useful built-in variable calledforloopwhich contains various information about the current loop state.
+Among them, getting the remaining number of items in the current iteration mainly depends onforloop.Revcounter.

 Understandingforloop.Revcounter

-Suppose we have aarchivesThe list of articles, we hope to display the prompt "There are X more articles" at the end of each article.
+Assuming we have aarchivesThe article list, we hope to display the prompt "There are X articles" after each article.

 {% archiveList archives with type="list" limit="5" %}